Feature photo © 2020 Samantha Mayes

 Focus on Fiction Writing

-I’m working on a paranormal mystery and more short horror paranormal stories.
+I’m working on my paranormal mystery novel and an illustrated anthology of short horror paranormal stories.
 The problem is beta readers.
 I have a wonderful group of non-fiction beta readers.
 Lovely kind folk.
 But squeamish.
 They blanch at the mere mention of blood.
 They find my dark fictional imagination too disturbing.

 So I’m looking for a few fiction beta readers made of firmer stuff.
-One of my writing groups on Facebook has a buddy day, so I’m planning to ask there.
 How hard can it be to find a beta reader or two interested in strange short stories…like what happens to newlywed husbands in a zombie apocalypse or whether love can be found in a library?

 Finish the 2020 PopSugar Reading Challenge